United States Army enlisted rank insignia 1902–1920: US Army Olive Drab Chevrons 1908

 In January 1909 the Band Sergeant and Assistant Leader of the West Point Band and the Sergeant In charge of the West Point field musicians were given distinctive insignia.

 On January 22, 1909, Master Signal Electricians were given insignia different from other Master Electricians.

 On March 3, 1909, enlisted detachments were added to the army's various service schools.

 On June 12, 1909, the rust fatigue uniform was replaced with a uniform made of blue denim.

 Insignia for the new uniform was prescribed on November 4, 1909.
 They were to be of "red washable material placed on a background of blue denim cloth".
-It seams that in practice the army never found a red washable material that was color fast.
+It seems that in practice the army never found a red washable material that was color fast.
 Instead the chevrons were just outlines of red stitching.